Abhinavv9258/stripe-subscribtion-app/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-### `To run this project you need to create .env file in both client and server folder`
+### `To run this project : ` You need to create .env file in both client and server folder
 <strong>For Client Folder:</strong>
 <ul type = "square">
   <li><strong>REACT_APP_SERVER_URL</strong> Back-end Server URL (http://localhost:3030) </li>